Pavelevich/qa-browse-use/README.md

 ---

+## ⚠️ Security Testing Disclaimer

+**IMPORTANT**: The security testing features in this application are intended for:

+- **Authorized Testing Only**: Only test applications you own or have explicit written permission to test
+- **Educational Purposes**: Learning about web application security vulnerabilities
+- **Development Environment Testing**: Use in controlled development/staging environments
+- **Ethical Security Research**: Responsible disclosure of security vulnerabilities

+**DO NOT USE FOR**:
+- Testing applications without proper authorization
+- Malicious attacks or unauthorized penetration testing
+- Illegal activities or unethical hacking
+- Production systems without proper approval

+The developers of this tool are not responsible for any misuse or damage caused by inappropriate use of the security testing features.
+Users are solely responsible for ensuring they have proper authorization before conducting any security tests.

+---

 ## 🙏 Acknowledgments

 - **[Browser-use](https://github.com/browser-use/browser-use)**: Foundation for AI-powered browser automation
 - **[WarmShao](https://github.com/WarmShao)**: Contributor to the browser-use project
 - **FastAPI Community**: For the excellent web framework
+- **OWASP**: For security testing methodologies and best practices
 - **Matrix Franchise**: Inspiration for the iconic green-on-black aesthetic

 ---